cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/sprite.md

 Under both the `HORIZONTAL` and `VERTICAL` fill types, the values set by `Fill Start` affect the total number of fills, if `Fill Start` is set to 0.5, even if `Fill Range` is set to 1.0, the actual padding is still only half the total size of the Sprite.

-The `Fill Start` in the `RADIAL` type only determines the orientation of the starting fill, when `Fill Start` is set to 0, start filling from the x axis positive direction.<br>
+The `Fill Start` in the `RADIAL` type only determines the orientation of the starting fill, when `Fill Start` is set to 0, start filling from the x axis positive direction.

 `Fill Range` determines the total amount of padding, which fills the entire circle when `Fill Range` is set to 1.
 A counter anticlockwise fill when `Fill Range` is positive, and is filled clockwise when negative.